 In one of my favorite dining spaces I have designed, I gave my client’s grand and beautiful trestle dining table a modern edge with some armchair versions of a Tolix chair.
 You can take a look at it on my Pinterest.

 A little while ago, I showed you a brass drum table at three price-points.
 I don’t see people’s hunger for brass accents abating anytime soon, so here are three more fun little tables in said finish that I have run across in recent weeks.
 Each is an eye-catching shape that kicks this trend up a notch.
-HIGH // Brass Teardrop Table // Jonathan Adler // $995
+HIGH // Jonathan Adler Brass Teardrop Table // Wayfair // $995

 I’ve been considering this type of cocktail table for a lot of projects recently.
 Its minimalist lines offer a nice contrast in a room with heavy pieces like a Chesterfield sofa, or any type of ornate furniture.
 And its length is just the thing to visually balance a long sofa.

 The style is basic, but the range of finish combinations on the market keeps it interesting.
 Three price-points makes it even more so.